Nepal Travel Guide and FAQ’s

 How will I know Sherpa Heritage Trails is a legal trekking agency?

-All legal and certified trekking agencies of Nepal must be registered at the Nepal Department of Culture, Tourism and Civil Aviation.
+All legal and certified trekking agencies of Nepal must be registered at the Nepal Department of Culture, Tourism, and Civil Aviation.
 So we pay taxes.

 Also, a registry at TAAN is compulsory.
 TAAN means Trekking Agencies Association of Nepal.
 You can find our registry here.